31/01/2025

 General Information

-Donor(s): The Global Fund
+Donor(s): The Global Fund to Fight HIV/AIDS

-Period: 2021 - 2023
+Period: 2021 - 2026

 Location: Hai Phong, Quang Ninh, Ninh Binh, Thai Binh, Nghe An

-The GF-HIV project aims to strengthen and enhance the effective participation of social organizations and community-based organizations (CBOs) in reducing new infections and providing comprehensive healthcare services to key populations including people who inject drugs, female sex workers, Men who have sex with men – MSM and Transgender women.
+The GF-HIV project aims to strengthen and enhance the effective participation of social organizations and community-based organizations (CBOs) in reducing new infections and providing comprehensive healthcare services to key populations including people who inject drugs, female sex workers, Men who have sex with men (MSM) and Transgender women.
 This contributes to the National Strategy to End AIDS by 2030.
 In 2021, COVID-19 pandemic outbreak in Vietnam posed significant challenges, affecting efforts in the fight against HIV/AIDS.
-In 2023, SCDI continued to implement both the traditional and CHEER models (Community-based HIV Epidemiology Evaluation and Response) to assess the epidemiological situation among target groups, thereby identifying intervention scenarios based on the survey results.
-The primary prevention service packages provided by the project included:

 • Providing access, communication, and counselling on HIV and HIV prevention measures, post-exposure management, sexually transmitted infections (STIs); Drug harm reduction; Sharing knowledge about Hepatitis B, Hepatitis C, pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP), thereby raising awareness to prevent and reduce risk for clients;